rohanjaggi/hdb-prediction/README.md

 ## AI Chat Features

-The LLM integration provides intelligent responses to queries like:
+The LLM provides responses to queries like:
 - "What are the cheapest BTO locations?"
-- "How much income do I need for a 4-room flat?"
+- "How much income do I need for a 4 room flat?"
 - "Compare prices between Sengkang and Punggol"
 - "Which towns have limited BTO launches recently?"